Jgilhuly/cursor-demos/legacy-systems/monolithic-js-modularization/README.md

 ## 💡 Cursor Demo Opportunities

-This codebase is perfect for demonstrating Cursor's capabilities:

 1. **Code Analysis**: Use Cursor to analyze the current structure and identify refactoring opportunities
 2. **Automated Refactoring**: Let Cursor suggest and implement module splits
 3. **Code Generation**: Generate new modular structure with proper imports/exports